-Flybe is a British low-cost regional airline based in Exeter, and was the largest regional airline based in Europe until enero 2019 when it was sold to Connect Airways.
+Flybe was a British low-cost regional airline based in Exeter and was the largest regional airline based in Europe until enero 2019 when it was sold to Connect Airways.
 The airline carries 8 million passengers a year from over 70 airports in the UK and across Europe, covering over 180 routes and 12 countries.
 The airline was the most punctual in the UK and 8th in Europe, awarded by FlightGlobal in enero 2019.

 The airline was launched in 1979 from the merger of Intra Airways and Express Air Services, where it was called Jersey European Airways.
 In 2000 the airline was renamed to British European, and then again in 2002 to its current form.

 In febrero 2019, the airline was sold to Connect Airways which is backed by Virgin Atlantic and Stobart Aviation.
 As part of the purchase, it was announced that Flybe will rebrand as Virgin Connect starting in 2020.
 Later on that year the company went into liquidation and all services were suspended.
 However, in later 2021 the airline announced a revival with ambitious plans to relaunch services in abril 2022.

 Flybe has now relaunched its services under new ownership and will be operating the majority of its flights from Birmingham and Belfast.

 Flybe previously operated a diverse and extensive route map, however, as of marzo 2022 the airline has begun operating in 16 destinations across the UK, Netherlands and France.

 If you're looking for flights within the U.K., between cities, for example, then take a look at our guide to domestic flights in the U.K.

 |Países Bajos||Ámsterdam||Amsterdam Airport Schiphol|